-Set out below is the associate of the Group as at 31st December 2017.
-The entity listed below had share capital consisting solely of shares, which were held directly by the Group.
-The place of incorporation was also its principal place of business, and the proportion of ownership was the same as the proportion of voting rights.
+Set out below is the associate of the Group as at 31st December 2018.
+The entity listed below had share capital held directly by the Group.
+The place of incorporation was also its principal place of business, and the proportion of ownership interest was the same as the proportion of voting rights held.

-Name of entity Place of business/ incorporation % of ownership interest Nature of the relationship Measurement method Source Tech, Limited ("STL") Масао 45 Note Equity
+Name of entity Place of business/ incorporation % of ownership interest Nature of business Measurement method Source Tech, Limited ("STL") Масао 45 Note Equity